 - Cooking flaxseed oil damages the ALA, but it can be put on warm food such as toast.
 Flaxseed oil should be kept in the refrigerator.

-- A straight teaspoon of flaxseed oil does not taste so great.
-Some people use cinnamon-flavored oil, tablets, or put it on toast or salad to make it taste better.
+- Flaxseed oil doesn’t taste very good—some people use cinnamon-flavored oil, tablets, or put it on toast or salad to disguise the taste.

 - Camelina oil is an oil that has an n-6:n-3 ratio of about 1:1.4 (3).
 The USDA does not list camelina oil in their nutrient database.